 We have now brought the options process forward so that students will start on their full Key Stage 4 programme in all subjects in June of Year 9, instead of waiting until September.
 Students will complete the KS3 programme of study in these subjects in May of Year 9.

-The Key Stage 4 course is very flexible and students get the chance to select five optional subjects – half of their total lesson time.
-Most of these courses are GCSEs, but we also run BTEC and OCR National courses where appropriate.
+The Key Stage 4 course is very flexible and students get the chance to select four optional subjects; most of these courses are full GCSE qualifications, however we also GCSE equivalent courses such as Cambridge Nationals where it is a more appropriate form of study.

 In the sixth form we have a very wide range of advanced courses.
 Once again, flexibility is the key and because we spread our courses over five option blocks, the overwhelming majority of students are able to choose the combination of subjects that they wish.
 Because we have a large sixth form with over 400 students, many of the more popular subjects will occur in several blocks, further increasing choice and flexibility.
 These economies of scale also mean that we can ensure that we run classes in ‘minority’ subjects which are sometimes unviable in smaller schools due to lack of demand.